faultylee/ngip/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-This is an hosted application which works like uptime monitoring tools, but the ping direction is in reverse.
+This will be an hosted application which works like uptime monitoring tools, but the ping direction is in reverse.
 The main purpose is to detect uptime of intranet application which doesn't expose any end point to the internet, but are able to send short packets to `ngip.io`.

 ## Table of Contents